MCH, LLC Board of Managers

 After these specific needs are met, your gift will go directly to meeting the ongoing needs of our children.
 Every dollar helps bring hope back to a child’s life.
 We are grateful for your support!

-Your contribution to Methodist Children’s Homes goes directly to giving our children back their childhood.
+Your contribution to Methodist Children’s Homes goes directly to changing a child’s life for the better!

 Our online donation form is secure, but if you prefer to mail your check, please send it to P.O.
 Box 66, Clinton, MS 39060.